BlockBuilder57/xenomods/README.md

 ## bf2mods

 Some mod code by [modeco80](https://github.com/modeco80) and [BlockBuilder57](https://github.com/BlockBuilder57) for all Xenoblade games on Switch.
-Based off [Ether Flow](https://github.com/3096/ether) by 3096/dualie.

-As such, this includes a custom fork of a [custom fork](https://github.com/3096/skyline/tree/xde) of [Skyline](https://github.com/skyline-dev/skyline/), made by many people much smarter people than us.
+Initially based off [Ether Flow](https://github.com/3096/ether) by 3096/dualie.
+As such, this includes a custom fork of [Skyline](https://github.com/skyline-dev/skyline/) modified to have an architecture similar to [exlaunch](https://github.com/shadowninja108/exlaunch).

 ## Installation instructions (LayeredFS)